humancuration/trading_card_price_scraper/README.md

-Bulk tool for scraping trading card prices.
+<p align="center"> Bulk tool for scraping trading card prices.
 Allows for csv import and export.<br/>
 Currently hosted with aws at https://www.synderispricechecker.com/.<br/>
 Currently supports Pokemon, Magic and Yugioh cards and most of the types of cards from each brand/format.
 <img src="https://i.imgur.com/BTSswG8.png">